jmlavigne1/glioma/README.md

 #README

-# This project is to demonstrate KKN machine learning technique
+# This project is to demonstrate logistic regression & sigmoid function graphing.